jwerbin95/superheros_mvc/README.md

 ### Routes

 1. Create a .json file called `superheros.json` with a containing this array `superheros = ['batman', 'superman', 'hulk']`
-1. Make sure to export this array appropriately using Module.exports
+1. Using a Buffer Stream or module.exports provide accsess to this array from your server.js file
 1. Create a route to /superheroes
     - The route should send the entire superheroes array
 1. Create a route to /superheroes/:index